UTD-FAST-Lab/Sugarlyzer/README.md

 `dispatcher` is the primary interface for interacting with Sugarlyzer.
 Using `dispatcher`, we can run two types of analysis.
 First, we can run static analysis on desugared code (our primary contribution).
-Second, we can run the sampling-based baseline, which uses configuration samples from Mordahl et al.'s 2019 work "An Empirical Study of Real-World Variability Bugs Detected by Variability-Oblivious Tools."
+Second, we can run the sampling-based baseline, which uses configuration samples from Mordahl et al.'s 2019 work [1].

 An example of running static analysis on desugared code can be seen by running